Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 How can I find intended parents?

 It is possible to find intended parents by advertising and networking on your own, but most prospective surrogates choose to use an agency’s matching services to find the right fit.
-The agency will ask you about your surrogacy goals and preferences for intended parents, then present you with profiles of prospective intended parents whose wants and needs match your own.
+The agency will ask you about your surrogacy goals and preferences for intended parents, and then present you with profiles of prospective intended parents whose wants and needs match your own.
 You will have the opportunity to review each other’s profiles and possibly get to know each other better through phone calls or meetings.
 When both parties are comfortable moving forward, you will be officially matched with your intended parents.

 Can I work with intended parents I already know?